hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Multiple Breadcrumb components

-Since the [Breadcrumb](/components/breadcrumb) uses landmark `<nav>` element, ensure that there is only one Breadcrumb on the page, or differentiate between Breadcrumbs by passing different `ariaLabel` arguments.
+Since the [Breadcrumb](/components/breadcrumb) uses a landmark `<nav>` element, ensure that there is only one Breadcrumb on the page, or differentiate between Breadcrumbs by passing them different `ariaLabel` arguments.
 Refer to the [Breadcrumb API](/components/breadcrumb?tab=code#component-api) for more details.

 ## Icon Tile

-Displays a Helios [IconTile](/components/icon-tile) as a visual indicator for the content of the page, the feature within the application, and product branding.
+Displays a Helios [IconTile](/components/icon-tile) as a visual indicator for the content of the page, object, or product branding.

 ![Page Header Icon Tile](/assets/components/page-header/page-header-icon-tile.png =700x*)